mozilla-mobile/firefox-tv/README.md

 discovering and watching web video on the big screen TV for users to install on their Amazon Fire TV and Fire TV stick._

-[Get it on Amazon Fire TV.][amazon link]
+[Get it on Amazon Fire TV][amazon link]

 ## Getting Involved
-We encourage you to participate in this open source project.
-We love Pull Requests, Bug Reports, ideas, (security) code reviews or any kind of positive contribution.
-Please read the [Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
+Our code is open source and we encourage all positive contributions!
+We love Pull Requests, bug reports, ideas, (security) code reviews and other kinds of contributions.
+Before you contribute, please read the [Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).

+* [Developer guide][dev guide]

 * IRC: [#focus (irc.mozilla.org)](https://wiki.mozilla.org/IRC); logs:
 https://mozilla.logbot.info/focus/; we're available Monday-Friday, GMT and PST